SundayWindy/FlaskRestful/README.md

 * **Some thing you should aware**:
 * Basically,we don't directly return json data in our handler function，instead we return object.
 * So before return to frontend we should marshal our object to json format.
-* In flask,you can use **jsonify** function to do this,to tranfer customed data to json，you can rewrite **json.JSONEncoder** function.
+* In flask,you can use **jsonify** function to do this,to transfer costumed data to json，you can rewrite **json.JSONEncoder** function.
-* In this projcect,the json.JSONEncoder is rewrite as:
+* In this project, the json.JSONEncoder is rewrite as:

 ```py
 class JsonEncoder(json.JSONEncoder):